ibm-cloud-docs/virtual-servers/vsi_migrate_classic_dctodc.md

 1. Verify the new virtual server.

-1. When you are ready to make the new virtual server active, power off the old server.
+1. When you're ready to make the new virtual server active, power off the old server.

 1. Create an image template of the old server as a backup.
 For more information, see [Creating an image template](/docs/image-templates?topic=image-templates-creating-an-image-template).